Hoyasumii/bee-movie/README.md

 Oh, boy.

 She's so nice.
-And she
+And she'